Coordination polymerization

 Coordination polymerisation is a form of polymerization that is catalyzed by transition metal salts and complexes.

 Types of coordination polymerization of alkenes

-Heterogeneous Ziegler–Natta polymerization
+Heterogeneous catalysts

 Coordination polymerization started in the 1950s with heterogeneous Ziegler–Natta catalysts based on titanium tetrachloride and organoaluminium co-catalysts.
-The mixing of TiCl_{4} with trialkylaluminium complexes produces Ti(III)-containing solids that catalyze the polymerization of ethene and propene.
-The nature of the catalytic center has been of intense interest but remains uncertain.
+The mixing of TiCl_{4} with trialkylaluminium complexes produces Ti(III)-containing solids that catalyze the polymerization of ethylene and propylene.
+The nature of the catalytic center remains uncertain and more than one kind of site may be active.
 Many additives and variations have been reported for the original recipes.
+The other major family of coordination catalysts are the Phillips catalyst.
+Approximately half of the world's polyethylene using this species.

 Homogeneous Ziegler–Natta polymerization

 In some applications heterogeneous Ziegler–Natta polymerization has been superseded by homogeneous catalysts such as the Kaminsky catalyst discovered in the 1970s.
 The 1990s brought forward a new range of post-metallocene catalysts.
 Typical monomers are nonpolar ethene and propene.
-The development of coordination polymerization that enables copolymerization with polar monomers is more recent.
-Examples of monomers that can be incorporated are methyl vinyl ketones, methyl acrylate, and acrylonitrile.
+These catalysts are generated in situ (reminiscent of the Ziegler-Natta catalysts, but their structures are well-defined.